piwvh/php-eureka/README.md

 ### Discovery Strategy
-When fetching instances of a service from Eureka, you probably get a list of available instances registered with Eureka.
+When fetching instances of a service from Eureka, you probably get a list of available instances.
 You can choose one of them based on your desired strategy of load balancing.
 For example, a Round-robin or a Random strategy might be your choice.

 Currently this library only supports `RandomStrategy`, but you can create your custom